 So what exactly is a Krishna-Dairyan?

-A Krishna-Dairyan is a person who abstains from all dairy products that have been obtained through violent means and from any cow destined for slaughter.
-A Krishna-Dairyan only consumes dairy products from protected and loved cows that will never be slaughtered.
+A Krishna-Dairyan is a person who abstains from all commercial dairy products that have been obtained through violent means and from any cow that has been artificially inseminated, whose calves have been taken away from her and who is destined for slaughter.
+A Krishna-Dairyan only consumes dairy products from protected and loved cows that have been hand-milked and who will never be slaughtered.

 I really hope that ISKCON devotees all over the world adopt this diet, as I sincerely feel that is a step in the right direction for developing the cow protection and farm projects the ISKCON founder, Srila Prabhupada envisioned.
 On top of that, as many reports and articles have noted, commercial dairy is a toxic cocktail of nasty ingredients and emotions that has been linked to all kinds of diseases including cancer.